agramonte/com.cabagomez/Flurry.md

 ios | 11.0.0 |

-1. Activate the plugin here: https://www.solar2dplugins.com.
-Follow the instructions for the build settings.

-2. Require when you are about to use it:
+1. Require when you are about to use it:
 ```
 local flurryAnalytics = require( "plugin.cgflurry" )
 ```

-3. Init is backward compatable with solar2d flurry.analytics plugin:
+2. Init is backward compatable with solar2d flurry.analytics plugin:
 ```
 flurryAnalytics.init( listener, params )
 ```